Class of 2014

 Maggie Nash is the Director of Annual Giving at Presbyterian College.

 In December 2013, Jamie Poag Pack (minor) earned an MA in British Literature with a writing emphasis from Belmont University in Nashville, TN.
 She’s also a style columnist for AND Magazine; check out her cover story, “The Eye of the Beholder” (January 2012).
+Currently, she coordinates the Growth and Purpose for Students Program and other academic support initiatives at Belmont University.

 Megan Ulmer will begin an MA in History at Clemson University in fall 2011; she’s been offered a teaching assistantship.